aclaf/flagrant/docs/explanation/argument-files.md

 ### Default argument files

-Some applications might benefit from automatically loading argument files if they exist, without requiring explicit `@file` references.
+Some applications might use automatically loading argument files if they exist, without requiring explicit `@file` references.
 For example, if `.apprc` exists in the current directory, load it automatically before processing command-line arguments.
 This provides configuration file behavior without requiring a separate configuration system.

 Default files should have lower precedence than both explicit argument files and command-line arguments.
 They provide defaults that any explicit argument can override.
 The order of precedence from lowest to highest would be: default argument files, explicit argument files, command-line arguments.